How to Use Shampoo Bars + FAQ

 How is it different from your Goat's Milk Bar Soap?
 Can I use this bar to wash my body as well?

-You can absolutely use it on your whole body!
+As this is a soap-based shampoo bar (as opposed to a detergent-based one), you can absolutely use it on your whole body!
 I wrote a post about these questions here.

-Why are these bars beer based?
+Why are these bars beer-based?
 And why do you choose the scents you do?

 Beer produces a wonderfully creamy conditioning lather in these bars!
 It is also full of amino acids, vitamin B and other essential vitamins and minerals.
 These work together to help soothe and moisturize irritated and inflamed skin, repair damaged hair cuticles as well as add shine and bounce.
 The essential oils chosen for scent are all beneficial for your hair and/or scalp.
 For example, rosemary and peppermint essential oils are known to strengthen hair follicles, stimulate hair growth, help with hair loss, condition hair, help treat itchy scalp and conditions like dandruff and more.
 The beer and essential oils are a powerhouse combination for your hair and scalp!